ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-Substitutions.rst

 1 Parent launch file
 ^^^^^^^^^^^^^^^^^^^^

-Firstly, we will create a launch file that will call another launch file.
+Firstly, we will create a launch file that will call and pass arguments to another launch file.
 To do this, create an ``example_main.launch.py`` file in the ``/launch`` folder of our ``launch_tutorial`` package.

 .. code-block:: python